Aarón Escandell

-Aarón Escandell Banacloche (born 27 September 1995), simply known as Aarón, is a Spanish footballer who plays for FC Cartagena as a goalkeeper.
+Aarón Escandell Banacloche (born 27 September 1995), simply known as Aarón, is a Spanish professional footballer who plays as a goalkeeper for Real Oviedo.

-Club career
+Career

 Málaga

 Born in Carcaixent, Valencia, Aarón finished his formation with Málaga CF. He made his senior debut for the reserves on 15 September 2013, starting in a 0–0 away draw against Atarfe Industrial CF in the Tercera División.